Detect and redact personally identifiable information (PII)¶

 Detected PII categories¶

-AI_REDACT supports redacting the following categorise of PII.
-The values in the Category column are the strings supported
+AI_REDACT supports the detection and redaction of the following categories of PII.
+The values in the Category column are the strings

 Category